MojosBeans100/un-petit-jeu-francais/README.md

 Many language arrays can be found online, however because it was a goal of the website owner to provide different difficulty levels, a process to assign difficulty to each word was carried out.
 In reality, this could not effectively be completed on an array of 250,000 words (for example), therefore a smaller array was chosen.

 While the game was tested many times during developement, and there were no significant issues found within the language arrays, with such a large array of words it is possible there is a bug.
+It was also found during the testing of game that some of the translations were not the best translation of that word.

 [Back to Table of contents](#table-of-contents)